sam7jay/Transforming-and-Analyzing-Data-with-SQL/README.md

 ### To be more efficient working on similar projects spend more time on planning my process to save time

 ### To do more complex queries
+- If I had more time, I would definitely dedicate more time to understand the data.